 I had to be careful to position myself so that the tree behind this couple did not appear to grow out of either of their heads.

-If the sky is very clear and it's still before sunset, the sun can be too harsh for me to shoot with the water behind my subjects.
+With beach portraits, If the sky is very clear and it's still before sunset, the sun can be too harsh for me to shoot with the water behind my subjects.

 Another family portrait tip is to consider making black and white photos.